cmmiller26/ai-fun-token-wheel/docs/DEPLOYMENT.md

 # Deployment Guide

-This document outlines how to run the AI FUN Token Wheel application locally with Docker and deploy it to production using Google Cloud Run.
+This document outlines how to run the AI FUN Token Wheel application locally with Docker and deploy it using Docker containers.

 ## Architecture

-The application uses a **unifsied Docker architecture** where:
+The application uses a **unified Docker architecture** where:

 - A single Docker image contains both frontend (React) and backend (FastAPI)
 - The FastAPI backend serves the React frontend as static files